Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 let user: UserInfo = try json.decode()

-Macros that eliminate boilerplate
+Macros that write the boilerplate for you

 Defining tools in most frameworks means writing schema objects, validation logic, and wrapper code.
-Swift macros generate this at compile time.
+Swift macros generate this at compile time:

 @Tool("Fetches weather for a location")